issever22/iCore/README.md

 - **Extension Functions**: Includes useful extension functions to simplify common tasks.
 - **Utility Classes**: Provides utility classes for network operations, local data management, and more.

+## Sample Application
+To better understand how to use the iCore library and to see its architecture in action, check out the sample application included in the app module of this repository.

+You can find the sample application [here](./app).

 ## Installation

 ### Gradle